compose-generator/ccom/README.md

 *Note: This language is part of the [Compose Generator](https://github.com/compose-generator/compose-generator) project, but also can be used independently.*

 ## Introduction
 CCom is a language for pre-processing source files.
-It's primary purpose is to evaluate conditional sections in formats like YAML or JSON, but can also be used for a variety of programming languages with support for comments.
+It's primary purpose is to evaluate conditional sections in formats like YAML or XML, but can also be used for a variety of programming languages with support for comments.

 ### Supported data formats
 |            | Line comment chars | Block comment chars open | Block comment chars close |